More about Marsilio Cassotti and His Wife Faustina

 Here is what Wikipedia says about Portrait of Marsilio Cassotti and His Bride Faustina

-Portrait of Marsilio Cassotti and His Bride Faustina is an oil-on-canvas painting by Lorenzo Lotto, currently housed in the Museo del Prado, Madrid.
+Portrait of Marsilio Cassotti and His Bride Faustina is an oil-on-canvas painting by Lorenzo Lotto, currently housed in the Museo del Prado, in Madrid.
 The work, signed and dated "L. Lotus Pictor / 1523", was created during Lotto's stay in Bergamo in 1523.
 Measuring 71 cm by 84 cm, it represents a significant contribution to the Italian tradition of double portrait marriage paintings, a genre previously more common in Northern Europe.

 Check out the full Wikipedia article about Portrait of Marsilio Cassotti and His Bride Faustina